Metric theory of relativity (MTR) is the theory that describes transformation

 equation of the squared interval, expressed through the time and coordinates of

-two different reference frames, we can determine the matrix for the
+two different reference frames, we can determine the matrix for transformation

-transformation of any 4-vector (tensor) from one frame into the corresponding
+of any 4-vector (tensor) from one frame into the corresponding 4-vector

-4-vector (tensor) of another reference frame.
-And according to axiom 5 the
+(tensor) of another reference frame.
+And according to axiom 5 additional

-additional conditions should be introduced, which are necessary to derive
+conditions should be introduced, which are necessary to derive transformations

-transformations of the coordinates and time from one frame to another.
-The
+of the coordinates and time from one frame to another.
+A typical condition is

-typical condition is that the velocity of the reference frames relative to each
+that the velocity of inertial reference frame 1 relative to inertial reference frame

 Just as in GTR, according to axiom 4 the effective